jeffreykemp/jk64-plugin-reportmap/.github/ISSUE_TEMPLATE/bug_report.md

  - Type: [e.g. desktop, mobile phone]

 **Plugin Attributes**
-Run the page in Debug mode, copy the attributes from the console log here.
+Run the page in Debug mode.
+Open your browser's Console Log.
+Copy the plugin attributes and any errors or warnings from the console log here.

 **Additional context**
 Add any other context about the problem here, such as SQL query used, and sample data scripts.